hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 We show the tricks 'as is' without any explanation why they work.
 You need to know Linux to understand how and why they work.

 Got tricks?
-Send them to root@thc.org or submit a pull request.
+Join us on Telegram: [https://t.me/thcorg](https://t.me/thcorg)

 1. [Bash](#lbwh-anchor)
    1. [Leave Bash without history](#lbwh-anchor)